 - 1 teaspoon salt

 - ⅓ cup heavy cream

 - Place the popcorn into a large metal mixing bowl that has been sprayed with cooking spray.
 Remove any unpopped kernels.
 Set aside.

 - In a heavy bottomed saucepan over medium-high heat, melt together the butter, brown sugar, corn syrup and salt.
 Bring to a boil, stirring constantly, then lower the heat and allow to bubble for 5 minutes.

-- After 5 minutes remove the saucepan from the heat and add 1 tsp of baking soda.
+- After 5 minutes remove the saucepan from the heat and add 1 teaspoon of baking soda.
 The baking soda will cause the caramel to foam.
 Stir constantly until the foam begins to die down.
-Add 1 tsp of pure vanilla.
+Add 1 teaspoon of pure vanilla.